AlexanderDokuchaev/md-dead-link-check/README.md

 > **Without proxy configuration in environment, link failures may not be reported.**
 > If your environment lacks proxy configuration (variables like `http_proxy` and `https_proxy`),
 > link retrieval attempts may time out without indicating a failure.
-> To help diagnose this issue, use the `--verbose` argument to log all processed links.
+> To help diagnose this issue, use the `--warn` argument to log all processed links.

 ## Configuration